 Our affiliates, BAS and Banc of America Investment Services, Inc., or "BAI," are acting as our agents in connection with this offering and will receive a commission based on the total principal amount of notes sold.
-In this capacity, none of the agents is your fiduciary or advisor, and you should not rely upon any communication from any of the agents in connection with the notes as investment advice or a recommendation to purchase the notes.
+In this capacity, neither of the agents is your fiduciary or advisor, and you should not rely upon any communication from either of them in connection with the notes as investment advice or a recommendation to purchase the notes.
 You should make your own investment decision regarding the notes after consulting with your legal, tax, and other advisors.